 Not an aggravated felony.
 Auto burglary under §460(b) with a one-year sentence imposed is not an aggravated felony as 'burglary' or a "crime of violence."
 Ye v.
 INS, 214 F.3d 1128 (9th Cir.
 2000).
 A plea generally to § 460 where the record of conviction does not identify whether it was to subsection (a) or (b) will have the same effect.
-To make sure that the offense is not held an aggravated felony as attempted theft, the record of conviction should be kept clear of evidence that it was done with intent to commit larceny, i.e. it should read "intent to commit any felony" or "larceny or any felony," where the felony is not identified.
+To make sure that the offense is not held an aggravated felony as attempted theft, the record of conviction should be kept clear of evidence that it was done with intent to commit larceny, i.e. it should read "intent to commit any felony" or "larceny or any felony,"

+where the felony is not identified.
 Of course no burglary, of a car or a dwelling, is an aggravated felony if a sentence of 364 days or less is imposed.
 See Note "Sentence."

 Other consequences.
 Auto burglary is a crime involving moral turpitude to the extent of the underlying intent.
 Entry with intent to commit larceny involves moral turpitude, while entry with intent to a felony that is not turpitudinous, or to commit "any felony" where the felony is not identified on the record of conviction, does not.

-5. A plea agreement that specifies less than a \$10,000 loss to the victim
+5. A plea agreement that specifies less than a \$10,000 loss to the victim - plus other measures

 A fraud or tax fraud offense in which the loss to the victim/government is more than \$10,000 is an aggravated felony under 8 USC § 1101(a)(43)(M).
-Where a plea agreement specifically provides that for that particular count the loss to the victim was less than \$10,000, the offense is not an aggravated felony even if restitution of more than \$10,000 is ordered.
-See discussion of Chang v INS, 307 F.3d 1185 (9th Cir.
-2002) in Note "Burglary, Theft and Fraud."
+A federal conviction is not an aggravated felony as long as a plea agreement specifically provides that the loss to the victim was less than \$10,000, even if restitution of more than \$10,000 is ordered based on dropped pleas.
+Chang v INS, 307 F.3d 1185 (9th Cir.
+2002).
+The Ninth Circuit, however, found that under California law restitution equals the amount of loss to the victim.
+Ferreira v Ashcroft, 390 F.3d 1091, 1099-1100 (9th Cir.
+2004).
+Therefore counsel should obtain the Chang statement in the plea agreement, but may have to take additional measures.
+See further discussion in Note "Burglary, Theft and Fraud."